Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

 - And one more thing: only show one banner on a page (Ad Exchange feature).
 Be smart about limiting the frequency of exposure — setting up an exposure cap to 30000 views is not enough.
 Spread these over segments of time: set a limit per hour/day/session.
 It’ll help you avoid bombarding users with ads when they’re least responsive to them.

-Placing an ad directly on a certain platform or Facebook allows to limit exposure only for an individual channel.
+Placing an ad directly on a specific platform or Facebook allows limiting exposure only for an individual channel.

-Thus, a user who already saw the ad a required number of times (say on Facebook) faces it again once redirected to a website, which is included in Google Ad network.
+Thus, a user who already saw the ad a required number of times (say on Facebook) faces it again once redirected to a website, which included in the Google Ad network.
 Now multiply it all by the number of digital devices the user has: work laptop, home desktop, smartphone, tablet.
-So we basically have no real control over banner exposure frequency cap to a single specific user.
-Real-Time Bidding technology is what’s might help you with smart exposure limiting.
+So we have no real control over banner exposure frequency cap to a single specific user.
+Real-Time Bidding technology is what might help you with smart exposure limiting.

-The time of banner exposure is one of the key factors in retargeting.
-Smart limiting of exposure intensity allows you to control who, when and how many times sees your ad banner.
+The time of banner exposure is one of the critical factors in retargeting.
+The smart limiting of exposure intensity allows you to control who, when and how many times sees your ad banner.

 Sales attribution is a method of assigning conversion to marketing channels.

-Wrong sales attribution model or a series of typical mistakes can lead to a decline of buying activity across all paid marketing channels.
+A wrong sales attribution model or a series of typical mistakes can lead to a decline in buying activity across all paid marketing channels.

-The vast majority of marketers cluelessly use Last Click or Last Cookie Wins model.
-Conversion value in such model is assigned to the last channel a user came from.
+The vast majority of marketers cluelessly use the Last Click or Last Cookie Wins model.
+Conversion value in such a model assigned to the last channel a user came from.

 Consider the following scenario: a user visit a website after seeing a context ad and clicking it.
 Later this same user visits the website again, but now it’s through an affiliate program.
-And for the third time the same user visits the website again after clicking a retargeting banner and finally makes a purchase.
+And for the third time, the same user revisits the website after clicking a retargeting banner and finally makes a purchase.
 Who gets the sales point?
 Retargeting campaign team (duh).

-In reality the sequence is way more complex and this example was ofcourse way too simplified.
-However, only a fraction of users make a purchase (or any specific action you want them to) after the first ad click.
+In reality, the sequence is way more complex, and this example was of course way too simplified.
+However, only a fraction of users makes a purchase (or any specific action you want them to) after the first ad click.
 Users return to a website multiple times and every time they usually come from a different source.
-You cannot affect these factors directly, so it is important to know what to consider and why.
+You cannot affect these factors directly, so it is essential to know what to consider and why.

 - You need to exclude brand-requests for the same reason.
-People type in an address of a store (or its name) not in the address bar of a browser, but in the search request field on Google.
-They can visit your website through an ad banner, as well as clicking on link in the list of search results.
+People type in an address of a store (or its name), not in the address bar of a browser, but the search request field on Google.
+They can visit your website through an ad banner, as well as clicking on a link in the list of search results.